racket/rhombus/text/0004-lexpr.md

 ## Comments

 Line expressions comments are written in two ways.
-First, a `#;` leader consumes a unit, a space, and then another unit, returning the second unit.
+First, a `#;` leader consumes a unit, a space, and then another leader, returning the second unit.
 Next, a `;` line follower is treated exactly like a new line.